 Taking stock of your medical history

 Your doctor’s office may send you a form ahead of your appointment that includes a list of questions.
-Filling out this form in advance can ensure your doctor has a thorough understanding of your health history and also remind you of any questions you might want to raise at the appointment.
+Filling out this form in advance can help ensure your doctor has a thorough understanding of your health history and also remind you of questions you might want to raise at the appointment.

 If you don’t get a form before your visit, you should still be prepared to be as detailed as possible when describing any past medical procedures and illnesses.
 Knowing specific diagnoses and dates will certainly help, but even giving a rough description of any major medical events in your life will help your physician understand both your past and current medical issues.